 To support this notion of projections, OMPL includes ompl::base::ProjectionEvaluator.
-This is an abstract class whose main operation is ompl::base::ProjectionEvaluator::project(), which takes a ompl::base::State* and produces a ompl::base::EuclideanProjection (this is a representation of an array of real numbers).
+This is an abstract class whose main operation is ompl::base::ProjectionEvaluator::project(), which takes a ompl::base::State* and produces an Eigen::VectorXd (this is a representation of a vector of real numbers).

 ompl::base::ProjectionEvaluator also includes utilities for discretizing the projected space (the low dimensional, Euclidean one).
 In particular, grids can be implicitly imposed on the projection space by setting cell sizes (a real value for each dimension of the Euclidean space), using ompl::base::ProjectionEvaluator::setCellSizes().
 The coordinates in the grid that correspond to a specific projection can be computed using ompl::base::ProjectionEvaluator::computeCoordinates().
 If the sizes of cells for the grid have not been set, ompl::base::ProjectionEvaluator::setup() uses sampling to identify sizes such that each dimension of the projection space is split into roughly 20 parts.
 This is merely a default and the user is encouraged to set desired cell sizes.